DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 * Editor works with author(s) on manuscript
 * Several versions going back and forth between different people in different roles (editor, author, copyeditor, designer)
-* Final version of the text will be in a text editor or Word format
+* Final version of the text will be in a text editor or Microsoft Word format
 * This is then designed in InDesign
-* Corrections made on the print proof and added in the InDesign file
+* Corrections made to the print proof and added in the InDesign file
 * Certified PDF goes to printer
-* How to make an e-publication from InDesign - this is the big problem.
-Going from InDesign to e-publication is not easy and needs a lot of manual work
+* How to make an electronic publication from InDesign - this is the big problem.
+Going from InDesign to electronic publication is not easy and needs a lot of manual work

 *New workflow*
 This is why the new workflow is directed towards **hybrid input** and **hybrid output** - which leads to a **workflow that is also hybrid**, but centered around **a single 'archive format'** - the definitive version that enables multiple output.

-So instead of having a final text file (e.g. Word) which is changed in InDesign - both of which are not good formats to convert to an EPUB, the storage / archive file has to be in a format that can translate into InDesign for the print edition and EPUB / mobi / web for the e-publication.
+So instead of having a final text file (e.g. Word) which is changed in InDesign - both of which are not good formats to convert to an EPUB – the storage / archive file has to be in a format that can translate into InDesign for the print edition and EPUB / mobi / web for the e-publication.
 The most suitable format for this is **html** - because it allows footnotes (which Markdown does not).
 The html can easily be converted to EPUB, though not so easily to InDesign... (working on this) <!-- Also check http://digitalpublishingtoolkit.org/2014/05/import-html-into-indesign-via-xml/ -->
 Flow chart: workflow -
 <!--![Workflow Hybrid](../images/_in_progress/09_workflowHYBRID "Workflow Hybrid")
 ![Workflow Print Oriented](../images/_in_progress/09_workflowPrintOriented "Workflow Print Oriented") -->